SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### PUNISHMENT CURSE

 Through ignorance, fear, spite, or selfishness, you refused to help someone in need.
-To teach you a lesson, a deity offered you what seemed to be a blessing—extra power to help you heal yourself in times of need, but harsh consequences should your need become excessive.
+To teach you a lesson, a deity offered you what seemed to be a blessing—extra power to help you [[Heal|heal]] yourself in times of need, but harsh consequences should your need become excessive.
 You took the deal, and now benefit from the blessing but also suffer from a curse.

 **Benefit**: You have 2 additional Recoveries.